endurantgames/cosmiclegends/src/classes/knight.md

 Team, Together!

 :   You are a natural leader and members of your hero team
-    listen to you.
+    look to you for leadership.
-    Add 2 to the Dice Pool to add to the Teamwork Pool.
+    Add 2 additional successes to the Dice Pool whenever you add to the Teamwork Pool.

 Toughness